 Residents are accountable for damages which occur as a result of personal negligence or vandalism.
-When found to be responsible, a resident may be charged for damages occurring in public areas, as well as in their room.
+When found to be responsible, a resident may be charged for damages occurring in public areas, as well as in their room or another students room.
 All damage charges are billed to the student's account.
 They may be appealed according to WAC 106-124-011.